 What is Generation Y really doing for work in the 2010s? --

 According to Ms.Thomas's findings, Gen Y people are largely:

 - Computer Maintenance/Repair Techs

 - Display Merchandisers in Retail and Grocery, etc.

 - Retail Salespeople - Clothing and Cellular Phones.

 Working in a job one considers below one's level of talents can be depressing.
 Working in a job in which one is skilled but hates leads to the worse burnout possible (I've been there).

 Are the Media-Proposed Reasons For Suicide Among Gen Y Reasonable?

-- Suicides resulting from the inability to find and/or keep a high paying job for which Gen Y members trained. -- Portions of Gen Y are delaying purchasing homes and automobiles, as well as delaying marriage and children, because of lack of income.
-Some are moving home with parents of Gen X and the Boomers, which has become a frequent joke on late night talk shows. high levels of Education and Jobs yield low paying jobs.
-This all might become depressing.
+- Suicides resulting from the inability to find and/or keep a high paying job for which Gen Y members trained.
+Portions of Gen Y are delaying purchasing homes and automobiles, as well as delaying marriage and children, because of lack of income.
+Some are moving home with parents of Gen X and the Boomers, which has become a frequent joke on late night talk shows.
+High levels of education and plus low paying jobs might become a depressing combination.

-- Suicides of twenty-somethings, especially in the US military, under the influence of drugs whose side effects include suicidal thoughts and actions. -- Depression and confusion about what has happened during recent wars and life afterward on an individual experience level, and the overuse of prescription drugs to control adverse psychological results in the field make #3 a reasonable cause for suicide.
+- Suicides of twenty-somethings, especially in the US military, under the influence of drugs whose side effects include suicidal thoughts and actions.
+Depression and confusion about what has happened during recent wars and life afterward on an individual experience level, plus the overuse of prescription drugs to control adverse psychological results in the field, make #3 a reasonable cause for suicide.